Belen Domestic Violence Lawyers

 - The accuser is not a “household member.”
 This defense will not result in a complete acquittal but may result in a less serious charge.

 Other defenses may be available depending on the nature of the events that led to the arrest.

 Can the accuser refuse to press charges?

 No. In fact, the accuser cannot even bring charges – only the prosecutor can.
 Likewise, only the prosecutor can drop charges.
 The prosecutor’s case could be weakened, however, by the accuser’s refusal to cooperate, and this may convince the prosecutor to drop the charges.

 Defending Yourself Against Domestic Violence Allegations

-If you have been charged with domestic violence in Belen, New Mexico, if you anticipate that a domestic violence complaint will be lodged against you, or if you have a restraining order against you, you are going to need legal assistance, right away.
+If you have been charged with domestic violence in Belen, New Mexico, if you anticipate that a domestic violence complaint will be lodged against you, or if you have a restraining order against you, you are going to need legal assistance from a trusted Belen domestic violence attorney, right away.
 Our goal is to not only get you acquitted of the charges, if possible, but to clear your name as well.

 Call our Belen domestic violence lawyers at New Mexico Criminal Law Offices now or fill out our online contact form so that we can schedule an appointment to talk about your case and answer your questions.
+Our experienced defense attorneys also handle other cases such as drug trafficking and sex crimes.
 We serve clients from De Soto, Hilltop, Mesa and Aragon, Valencia, and elsewhere in Belen.
 We can even visit you in jail if you need us to.